Commit. Stretch. Commit again.

 You get a nudge.

-3–5 minute sequences picked from a 20+ exercise library, weighted by where you are in the sprint (warm-up, peak, taper).
+3–5 minute sequences from 20+ exercises, weighted by sprint phase (warm-up, peak, taper).

-Five minutes, 30 minutes, 2 hours, rest of the day, or forever.
-The extension does not call you "champion" when you snooze.
+Five minutes, two hours, rest of the day, or forever.
+We will not call you "champion".

 Commit a .gitnfit.json and your whole team gets the same thresholds, intensity, and sprint cadence.